2007 ICC EAP Cricket Trophy

 The 2007 ICC EAP Cricket Trophy (International Cricket Council East Asia Pacific Cricket Trophy) is an international cricket tournament that forms part of the ICC World Cricket League.
-It was played in Auckland, New Zealand from 2 to 8 December 2007, and forms part of the qualification structure for the 2011 Cricket World Cup.
+It was played in Auckland, New Zealand from 2 to 8 December 2007, and formed part of the qualification structure for the 2011 Cricket World Cup.

 Teams

 The top two teams from the tournament will qualify for Division Five of the World Cricket League in Jersey in May 2008.